 If notice in writing is given by any shareholder to the President, a Vice President or the Secretary of the Company, not less than 48 hours before the time fixed for the holding of the Meeting, that such shareholder desires that the voting for the election of Directors be cumulative, and if announcement of the giving of such notice is made upon the convening of the Meeting by the Chairman or Secretary or by or on behalf of the shareholder giving such notice, each shareholder shall have the right to cumulate such voting power as the shareholder possesses at such election.
 Under cumulative voting, a shareholder controls voting power equal to the number of votes which the shareholder otherwise would have been entitled to cast multiplied by the number of Directors to be elected.
-All of such votes may be cast for a single nominee or may be distributed among any two or more nominees as the shareholder who signs a proxy, all votes represented by such proxy will be divided evenly among the candidates nominated by the Board of Directors, except that if such voting should for any reason not be effective to elect all of the nominees named in this Proxy Statement, then such votes will be cast so as to maximize the number of the Board of Directors' nominees elected to the Board.
+All of such votes may be cast for a single nominee or may be distributed among any two or more nominees as the shareholder may desire.
+If cumulative voting is invoked, and unless contrary instructions are given by a shareholder who signs a proxy, all votes represented by such proxy will be divided evenly among the candidates nominated by the Board of Directors, except that if such voting should for any reason not be effective to elect all of the nominees named in this Proxy Statement, then such votes will be cast so as to maximize the number of the Board of Directors' nominees elected to the Board.

-With respect to the advisory vote to approve the compensation of the Company's named Executive Officers (Proposal No. 2), and the ratification of the independent registered public accounting firm (Proposal No. 3), the affirmative vote of a majority of the votes cast is necessary to approve each such proposal.
-Abstentions and broker non-votes will not be voted for or against such proposals and will not be counted in the number of votes cast on such proposals.
+With respect to the advisory vote to approve the compensation of the Company's named Executive Officers (Proposal No. 2), the frequency of future advisory votes on the compensation of the Company's named Executive Officers (Proposal No. 3) and the ratification of the independent registered public accounting firm (Proposal No. 4), the affirmative vote of a majority of the votes cast is necessary to approve each such proposal.
+Abstentions and broker non-votes will not be voted for or against such proposals, will not be counted in the number of votes cast on such proposals and thus will have no effect on such proposal.

 Brokerage firms have the authority to vote shares on certain "routine" matters when their customers do not provide voting instructions.
 However, on other matters, when the brokerage firm has not received voting instructions from its customers, the brokerage firm cannot vote the shares on that matter and a "broker non-vote" occurs.
-Proposal No. 3 is a routine matter, but the other proposals in this Proxy Statement are non-routine matters.
+Proposal No. 4 is a routine matter, and thus brokers may vote without instructions on that proposal, but the other proposals in this Proxy Statement are non-routine matters.

-Our Board of Directors recommends that you vote FOR the election of each of the 2022 director nominees
+Our Board of Directors recommends that you vote FOR the election of each of the 2023 director nominees